Chris Henderson, CEO

-Mel Blackwell, VP Schools and Libraries
+Mel Blackwell, VP Schools and Libraries Program

-Craig Davis, VP Rural Health Care
+Craig Davis, VP Rural Health Care Program

 Sola King, Director – Human Resources and Administrative Services

-Mel Blackwell is the Vice President of the Schools and Libraries Division for USAC.
+Mel Blackwell is the Vice President of the Schools and Libraries Program for USAC.
 Prior to joining USAC, he was Vice President of Federal Government Affairs for Lucent Technologies where he directed all of the federal legislative activities for the company.
 He has a wealth of experience in the telecommunications industry as he formerly held senior operations management positions with AT&T and the Bell system.

-Craig Davis is the Vice President of the Rural Health Care Division for USAC.
-Most recently, he was the Senior Director responsible for the High Cost Program within USAC's High Cost and Low Income Division.
-Prior to joining USAC in 2002, Mr. Davis worked for a variety of telecommunications companies including a dark fiber provider, a wireless competitive local exchange carrier, and an operator services provider.
-He earned a B.A. from the George Washington University and a J.D. from Syracuse University College of Law.
+Craig Davis is the Vice President of the Rural Health Care Program for USAC.
+Most recently, he served as the Senior Director responsible for the High Cost Program.
+Prior to joining USAC in 2002, he worked for a variety of telecommunications companies including a dark fiber provider, a wireless competitive local exchange carrier, and an operator services provider.
+He earned a Bachelor of Arts degree from George Washington University and a Juris Doctorate from Syracuse University College of Law.

 Prior to her telecommunications experience, she worked in the securities and investments industry, where she managed the customer investment operations of a large regional bank.
-She holds a Bachelor of Science degree in Finance from Virginia Tech and a Masters in Business Administration from Johns Hopkins University.
+She earned a Bachelor of Science degree in Finance from Virginia Tech and a Masters in Business Administration from Johns Hopkins University.